rsksmart/devportal-1.0/rif/marketplace/services/storage/techspecs.md

  - **Cache** - a cache that stores the state of the Smart Contract in a readable format and does some basic preprocessing on it.
  - **Pinning Service** - a service running on Provider's machine connected to IPFS node which orchestrates the pinning mechanism.
  - **Smart Contract** - a place where the state is stored and managed.
 This is the "origin of truth".
- - **RIF Storage.js** - a library that can abstract away lot of technicalities happening in order for the file to be pinned.
+ - **RIF Storage.js** - a library that abstracts away a lot of technicalities required for the file to be pinned.

 ## Implementation notes